DIXON SCHWABL + COMPANY CHARITABLE GIVING

 Health-centered events and organizations: aiding resources in our community necessary to improve physical and emotional health and stability.

 Our ability to fund charitable requests is limited, which is why we give primary consideration to organizations that meet the following eligibility criteria.
 Consideration is given first to clients, then to organizations our employees volunteer for and support.
 Based on these criteria, we reserve the right to deny requests without further explanation.

 Unfortunately, we receive far more requests than we can support.
 If a request is denied, it’s not because we consider the cause unworthy or unimportant.
 It may be outside of our giving guidelines or focus areas, or that all charitable funds for the year have already been allocated.

-Please submit your request through the online form before November 30 of the current year.
-To ensure we’re supporting you to the best of our abilities, please submit your initiative six months before the event or project date.
+Please submit your charitable giving requests via email to firstname.lastname@example.org.
+To ensure we’re supporting you to the best of our abilities, if you’re able to, please submit your request six months prior to the event or project date.